rohan-4761/snake-game/README.md

 ## Credits

-This project was developed as a way to explore Pygame's capabilities and bring the joy of the classic Snake game to modern audiences with enhanced graphics and sound.
+This project was developed by following the "Build a Snake Clone with Pygame" tutorials by Clear Code on the Net Ninja YouTube channel.
+Special thanks to Clear Code for the excellent tutorials.

 ## License